natac13/seanpaulcampbell.com/apps/website/src/content/blog/opauth-react-router-part-2.md

 }
 ```

 First we add the `GithubProvider` to the `providers` object.
 Then we update the `success` function to handle the `github` provider.
 In the `success` function, we are getting the user's information from the GitHub API.
 We are also getting the user's email from the GitHub API.
 We are then returning the `OAuthAccount` subject.
-On line 88, we are checking if the email is verified before continuing.
+On line 88 of the above code, we are checking if the email is verified before continuing.
 The `access` token on line 66 is the one GitHub provides to us, this is **ONLY** for the GitHub API.
 The interfaces for the [`GitHubEmail`](https://docs.github.com/en/rest/users/emails?apiVersion=2022-11-28#list-email-addresses-for-the-authenticated-user) and [`GitHubUser`](https://docs.github.com/en/rest/users/users?apiVersion=2022-11-28#get-the-authenticated-user) are just to help us type the response from the GitHub API.

 ### GitHub